benroberts999/ampsci/doc/00-getting_started.md

 ```
 </div>

-* With this, you can regularly pull any updates using pull (remember to re-comile!):
+* With this, you can regularly pull any updates using pull (remember to re-compile!):

 <div class="shell-block">
 ```bash